Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Magnetic field of periodic ferromagnetic stripes

-where $B_{m}$ is the saturation field, and $x$ is measured from the center of one of the magnets.
-For example, at the edge of the magnet $x=d/2$, the harmonics of the field in the 2DEG plane is $\propto \sin^2(g n d/2)$.
-Therefore, $d=a/2 = \pi/g$ maximizes the first harmonic and suppresses the second harmonic.
-We numerically calculate $B$ from Eq.~\eqref{Bfield} and further confirm that $d=a/2=0.93\:\mu$m is optimal.
+where $B_{m}$ is the saturation magnetic field, and $x$ is measured from the center of one of the micromagnets.
+At the edge of the micromagnet centred on $x=d/2$, the harmonics of the field in the 2DEG plane is $\propto \sin^2(g n d/2)$, so evidently $d=a/2 = \pi/g$ maximizes the first harmonic and suppresses the second harmonic.
+We calculate $B$ numerically from Eq.~\eqref{Bfield} and confirm that $d=a/2=1.25\:\mu$m is optimal.

-In order to achieve a field with magnitude $B_0 = 75$ mT we consider a NiFe alloy that has saturation magnetic field $1500$ mT. \cite{tumanski_magnetic_2011} Through concurrently tuning $\delta z$ and $z$ we find that we may generate the desired magnetic field profile with $\delta z = 0.15$ $\mu$m and $z = 0.30$ $\mu$m.
+In order to achieve a field with magnitude $B_0 = 75$ mT we consider a NiFe alloy that has saturation magnetic field $1500$ mT. \cite{tumanski_magnetic_2011} Through concurrently tuning $\delta z$ and $z$ we find that we may generate the desired magnetic field profile with $\delta z = 0.20$ $\mu$m and $z = 0.40$ $\mu$m.
 Plots of $B_z$ versus $x$ and $B_x$ versus $x$ are presented in Fig.~\ref{NiFe}.

 The $x$ component of the magnetic field is not relevant, but we present it for completeness.
 The $x$ dependence of $B_z$ is not quite sinusoidal, however this is not a big issue as using the finite element method one can also solve the Navier-Stokes equation for this magnetic field profile.
+It should be noted that any magnetic disorder due to a slight misalignment of the micromagnets with respect to the channel or inconsistencies in the spacing or width of the micromagnets results in high wavenumber contributions to the magnetic field, with these contributions exponentially suppressed with due to the distance $z$ between the micromagnets and the 2DEG as seen in Eq.~\eqref{Bfield}.